nicklockwood/layout/README.md

 # Standard Components

 Layout has good support for most built-in UIKit views and view controllers.
-It can automatically create any `UIView` subclass using `init(frame:)`, and can set any property that is compatible with Key Value Coding (KVC), but some views expect extra intitializer arguments, or have properties that cannot be set by name at runtime, or which require special treatment for other reasons.
+It can automatically create any `UIView` subclass using `init(frame:)`, and can set any property that is compatible with Key Value Coding (KVC), but some views expect extra initializer arguments, or have properties that cannot be set by name at runtime, or which require special treatment for other reasons.

 The following views and view controllers have all been tested and are known to work correctly: